The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Observations

 The \coralie ~RVs revealed a semi-amplitude of over 20 km/s, which is consistent with an M-dwarf in an eclipsing binary, rather than a transiting hot Jupiter.
 The target was therefore added to the EBLM program and was continued to be observed with \coralie ~until 2014.
 The RV measurements (Fig.~\ref{fig:RVs}), first published in \citet{Triaud2017}, were demonstrated to be consistent with a single Keplerian model plus a linear drift.
 This linear drift is likely indicative of a tertiary body.
 The Gaia re-normalized unit weight error (RUWE) is 1.15, whereas a value greater than 1.5 would be a stronger indication of an additional star on a wide orbit.
 Gaia DR4 (due mid-2026), with its point-by-point astrometry and radial velocities, may further characterize the potential third body.
 In Sect.~\ref{subsec:photometry} we account for the contamination by the light from an additional body.
 We also briefly discuss the tertiary companion in Sect.~\ref{subsec:tides} in the context of the binary's evolution.

 \citet{Triaud2017} also discovered a negative correlation between the residuals to the best-fitting radial velocity model and the spectrum bisector (Fig.~\ref{fig: Bisector Plot}).
 This is an indication of stellar activity, which is used to avoid false-positive exoplanet discoveries \citep{Queloz2001}.
 Given the strength of the spot modulation seen in TESS photometry (Fig.~\ref{fig:PDCSAP vs SAP Transit}), the bisector effect is not surprising.
+This bisector effect is also indicative of a tertiary body orbiting the system, causing a linear drift \citep{Triaud2017}.
+However, we are not able to say much on the characterization of the object with the data we have.

 On September 10, 2010, spectroscopic data of EBLM J0021-16 was observed with \coralie ~during the primary eclipse to measure the RM effect.
 There were 33 observations taken between 02:08 UT and 09:32 UT, each with a 600-second exposure time.
 These were in addition to the 34 RVs taken out of eclipse to model the Keplerian orbit.
 All data were processed using the standard \coralie ~data reduction pipeline \citep{Baranne1996} using the cross-correlation method.